DND-IT/hibernate-reactive/README.md

 This repository is a fork of https://github.com/hibernate/hibernate-reactive.

-The reason for the fork is that [there is a bug in hibernate-core 6.2.x][1] which is fixed in 6.3.x but the merge of hibernate-core 6.3.x in Micronaut 4 [is blocked by hibernate-reactive 2.1.0][2]
+The reason for the fork is that [there is a bug in hibernate-core 6.2.x][1] when used with hibernate-reactive, which is fixed in 6.3.x but the merge of hibernate-core 6.3.x in Micronaut 4 [is blocked by hibernate-reactive 2.1.0][2].
+The bug originates from a change in hibernate-core 6.2, which changes Java enums to be stored as DB enums, instead of varchars.

-This fork adds the least invasive workaround for the bug, which happens to be in hibernate-reactive and not hibernate-core.
+This fork adds the least invasive [workaround][3] for the bug.
+This workaround happens to be in hibernate-reactive and not hibernate-core.

 ### Publishing maven artifacts

-The forked hibernate-reactive artifacts are published by using [Github Pages][3].
+The forked hibernate-reactive artifacts are published by using [Github Pages][4].

 #### Uploading instructions